 Additional scholarships will be available for students with demonstrated financial need.
-If you are interested in being considered for a partial scholarship, please contact us once you submit your application, for instructions on how to apply for an OTS Scholarship.
+If you are interested in being considered for a partial scholarship, please select this option in the application form and we will send additional information on how to apply for an OTS Scholarship.

 Please note seats are limited.